FAQ

 Telehealth is great for convenience, faster access, and if you're generally healthy.
 In-person clinics are better if you have complex medical conditions, want hands-on monitoring, or prefer a face-to-face relationship with your provider.
 Many patients start with telehealth for convenience and switch to in-person as needed.

-For FDA-approved weight loss indications, the criteria is a BMI of 30 or higher, OR a BMI of 27 or higher with at least one weight-related condition (such as high blood pressure, type 2 diabetes, or high cholesterol).
-Some clinics may prescribe off-label at their discretion.
-Your provider will assess your full health picture.
+For the FDA-approved weight loss medications (Wegovy and Zepbound), the standard requirement is a BMI of 30 or higher, OR a BMI of 27 or higher with at least one weight-related condition (high blood pressure, type 2 diabetes, high cholesterol, or sleep apnea).
+Some clinics may prescribe at lower BMIs based on your overall health.
+Your doctor will look at the full picture, not just one number.

 04